PristineDove/GMS2-Space-Rocks-Extended/README.md

 # Two GameMaker Studio Walk Throughs

 ## Introduction
-There are two folders with two GameMaker studio walk throughs.
-The first **Space Rocks - GML Tutorial** is the free tutorial available at [YoYo Games Marketplace](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml).
+This is a follow up from [GMS2 First Look](https://github.com/maubanel/GMS2-First_Look) and is meant as a follow up/companion to **Space Rocks - GML Tutorial** which is a freely available tutorial at [YoYo Games Marketplace](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml).
 This beginner tutorial teaches you how to make a simplified version of Asteroids.
 It uses GameMaker's GML programming language.

-The second tutorial is a follow up and can be found in the **GMS2-ExtendedSpaceRocks** folder.
-It is a follow up that I wrote that takes it a little bit further.
-It still leaves lots of room to add a completed game.
-It is meant as a starting point and not a finished game.
-I expect you to finish the level design and add any functionality you please.
+The extended tutorial is a follow up to creating a structure where the developer can create escalation in diificulty.
+It is meant as a starting point and not a finished game!

 In this tutorial:

-* Importing assets from other projects
+* Import assets from other projects
 * Add variables and comments to all scripts without changing functionality
 * Resize ship
 * Add flame behind ship when accelerating